Skip to content

 Croagh Patrick is pronounced ‘Crow Patrick’

-The mountain is climbed by thousands of pilgrims on the last Sunday of July which is known as Reek Sunday.
+Thousands of pilgrims climb the mountain on the last Sunday of July, which is known as Reek Sunday.

 Pre-Christian History of Croagh Patrick

 The importance of the mountain predates history itself in Ireland.
 It was Christian monks who recorded most of the history of Ireland.
-It is worth nothing that some details were altered or removed to better suit Christian ideals.
-So for thousands of years before this, history and myth was passed down from generation to generation by word of mouth.
+It is worth noting that some details were altered or removed to suit Christian ideals better.
+So, for thousands of years before this, history and myth were passed down from generation to generation by word of mouth.

-We have learned about Croagh Patrick from the recorded history as well as the surviving ancient sites.
+We have learned about Croagh Patrick from the recorded history and the surviving ancient sites.

-Long before the arrival of Saint Patrick, the Reek was considered a holy mountain.
-Due to the many prehistoric monuments, it is believed that the mountain was a location of spiritual importance dating as far back as the Neolithic period (New Stone Age 3000BC-2000BC), but became more popular during the Bronze Age (2000BC-500BC).
+Long before Saint Patrick arrived, the Reek was considered a holy mountain.
+Due to the many prehistoric monuments, it is believed that the mountain was a location of spiritual importance dating as far back as the Neolithic period (New Stone Age 3000BC-2000BC) but became more popular during the Bronze Age (2000BC-500BC).

-Prehistoric monuments include the Boheh Stone, also known as ‘Saint Patrick’s Chair’, which is covered with ancient rock art or stone carvings.
+Prehistoric monuments include the Boheh Stone, also known as ‘Saint Patrick’s Chair’, covered with ancient rock art or stone carvings.
 The stone is located just east of the mountain.
-It was discovered that in late-April and late-August, the sun appears to ‘roll’ down the slope of the Reek as it sets when standing at the Boheh stone.
-It would be foolish to think this is just a coincidence, especially when sites like New Grange highlight how skilled our ancestors were at constructing monuments which integrated elements of nature, including the sun.
+It was discovered that in late April and late August, the sun appears to ‘roll’ down the slope of the Reek as it sets when standing at the Boheh stone.
+It would be foolish to think this is just a coincidence, especially when sites like New Grange highlight how skilled our ancestors were at constructing monuments that integrated natural elements, including the sun.

 The Boheh Stone in County Mayo

-Dozens of Bronze Age huts were found along an enclosure surrounding the mountain top, along with more huts beside it.
+Dozens of Bronze Age huts were found along an enclosure surrounding the mountaintop, with more huts beside it.

 The festival of Lughnasadh at Croagh Patrick

-Before Saint Patrick made his pilgrimage, the mountain was also the site of the Lughnasadh Festival, celebrated on the first of August.
+Before Saint Patrick made his pilgrimage, the mountain was also the site of the Lughnasadh Festival, celebrated on 1 August.
 Lughnasadh honoured the Celtic God Lugh of the Tuatha de Danann and celebrated a good harvest.
-Festivals took place across the country including on mountains such as the Reek.
+Festivals occurred across the country, including in mountains such as the Reek.
 It was celebrated as a fire festival.
-This makes sense considering the function of the Boheh stone was related to the sun and that Lugh is considered the god of the sun.
+This makes sense, considering the function of the Boheh stone was related to the sun and that Lugh is considered the god of the sun.

-One way of celebrating Lughnasadh was by making a pilgrimage to the top of the Reek on August first.
-Considering that Reek Sunday takes place on the last Sunday in July usually just a few days before the 1st of August, it is hard to refute the connection the two pilgrimages have.
+One way of celebrating Lughnasadh was by making a pilgrimage to the top of the Reek on 1 August.
+Considering that Reek Sunday takes place on the last Sunday in July, usually just a few days before 1 August, refuting the connection between the two pilgrimages is hard.

 You can learn more about Lughnasadh and the three other Celtic festivals (one of which became a holiday you probably celebrate) by reading our article about Famous Irish Traditions!